 The ER20 contains a field titled Position Code.
 All seven position codes are listed in the Report Formatting Guide.
-Summer School (09) does not apply to TRS retirees.
 See the following clarification on the peace officer position:

 Peace Officer (06) means an officer commissioned under Section 37.081, Education Code, or Subchapter E, Chapter 51, Education Code.
 Section 37.081 authorizes the board of trustees of a school district to commission peace officers.
-Section 51.203 of

-Subchapter E authorizes the governing boards of each state institution of higher education and public technical institute to employ and commission peace officers.
+Section 51.203 of Subchapter E authorizes the governing boards of each state institution of higher education and public technical institute to employ and commission peace officers.
 Section 37.081, Education Code.